microsoft/CCF/doc/audit/builtin_maps.rst

 ``nodes.snp.host_data``
 ~~~~~~~~~~~~~~~~~~~~~~~

-Attestation report host data field for nodes that are allowed to join the current network on :doc:`SNP <../operations/platforms/snp>`.
+Trusted attestation report host data field for new nodes allowed to join the network (:doc:`SNP <../operations/platforms/snp>` only).

 **Key** Host data: The host data.